BaoAdrian/Tic-Tac-Toe/README.md

 </p>

 <p>
-  The first step was to navigate to Main.storyboard and create an IBOutlet for the UITextFeild(s) within FirstViewController.
+  First, navigate to Main.storyboard and create an IBOutlet for the UITextFeild(s) within FirstViewController.

 ```swift
     @IBOutlet weak var playerOneTF: UITextField!